ShereneC/student-workbook/src/reflections/wk2/Day1.md

-# Uno Dia -
+# Uno Dia - Intro to JavaScript

-Today's Reflection:
+Today's Reflection: Enjoyed learning about the functionality of javascript and how it can add interactivity to a website.

 ## What is Scope ?
 ### Scope is the area of code that objects or variables exist in.
 They might be global or inside a function.